bluescreen10/bluescreen10.github.com/_posts/2010-12-19-Contributing-in-Parrot.markdown

 ---
 layout: post
 title: Contributing in Parrot
+categories:
+  - programming
+  - parrot
 ---

 Recently I became contributor of the [Parrot][1] project.
 Here is my short story...

 First I started as a user of parrot by trying to develop my compiler [mantra][2] and so I started poking at parrot's guts to debug my compiler.
 Occasionally contacting the developers to report bugs or ask for help.

 Since I first meet Parrot I was attracted to the project.
 The  combination of low levelness and required skills represents the kind of challenges I'm always looking for.
-Also it is really attractive to involve in an open source project in the early stages ( even the project  has several years, its popularity is increasing due to [Rakudo*][3]).
+Also it is really attractive to involve in an open source project in the early stages ( even the project  has several years, its popularity is increasing due to [Rakudo][3]).

 Couple months ago the parrot project [re-organized][4] itself into several teams and each one of the team leaders started blogging about it in [Planet Parrot][5].
 I was following closely those posts and offered myself to help Andrew Withworth (Whiteknight) with one of the projects - specifically speaking - the embed API.